Unity-Technologies/com.unity.services.samples.matchplay/README.md

-# Matchplay - Matchmaker + Multiplay Sample
+# Matchplay: A Matchmaker and Multiplay sample

 **Note**: This sample was tested with Unity 2021.2 for PC and OSX clients, and Linux Headless servers.